AS Odontología Digital

 Technologies we use

-Clinical equipment installed in Vitacura: iTero 5D intraoral scanner, Primemill CAD/CAM mill, Exocad design software, Phrozen Sonic Mini 8KS and Formlabs 4B 3D printers, EMS Airflow GBT prophylaxis, and Woodpecker laser.
-Specific brands and models matter: the digital workflow reduces treatment time and minimizes discomfort versus conventional methods because micrometric precision and stage-to-stage integration eliminate cumulative errors.
+Here's what we have installed today in Vitacura: iTero 5D intraoral scanner, Primemill CAD/CAM mill, Exocad design software, Phrozen Sonic Mini 8KS and Formlabs 4B 3D printers, EMS Airflow GBT prophylaxis, and Woodpecker laser.
+The specific brands and models matter, this isn't snobbery.
+Each piece has a clinical role, and the difference shows: shorter treatments, fewer visits, less time in the chair.

 Frequently asked questions